aidangollan/aidangollan/README.md

 📈 **GPA:** 3.89

 ## 🚀 About Me
 I'm a passionate web developer with a strong foundation in computer science, mathematics, and software development.
-I am profeccient in Python, React, SQL, and CSS.
+I am profeccient in Flask, React, SQL, and CSS.
 I'm comfortable in a wide array of programming languages and technologies, and I'm always eager to learn more.
 I am currently a full time student, also working at [Sample Serve](https://www.sampleserve.com/) part time as a software development intern.

 ## 🎯 Experience
 - **Sofware Development Intern** at Sample Serve (January 2023 - Present)